Euthanasia device: Description

 Nitschke described his device as a modification of the exit bag with helium method described in The Peaceful Pill Handbook.
 Helium was replaced by a cylinder of compressed nitrogen and a regulator to supply the nitrogen into a plastic bag.
 One advantage of this method was the availability of larger amounts of nitrogen and flow rates last longer.
 Nitschke states that nitrogen is also more physiologically inert than helium, with less chance of adverse reaction, and that loss of consciousness is quick with death following within minutes.
-Unlike helium cylinders, nitrogen cylinders can be refilled in the event of leakage and nitrogen gas can't be detected during an autopsy.
+Unlike helium cylinders, nitrogen cylinders can be refilled in the event of leakage and nitrogen gas is naturally present in all tissues and this use cannot be detected during an autopsy.

 Process

 The principle behind the device is oxygen deprivation that leads to hypoxia, asphyxia and death within minutes.
-Deprivation of oxygen in the presence of carbon dioxide creates panic and a sense of suffocation (the hypercapnic alarm response), and struggling even when unconscious, whereas anoxia in the presence of an inert gas, like nitrogen, helium or argon, does not.
+Deprivation of oxygen in the presence of raised levels of carbon dioxide creates a sense of suffocation (the hypercapnic alarm response), which usually leads to panic, and struggling even when unconscious, whereas anoxia in the presence of an inert gas, like nitrogen, helium or argon, does not.

-Close contact with an enclosed inert gas is lethal, but released into the open air, it quickly disperses, and is safe for others.
+External contact with an inert gas is harmless.
+Inhalation of an oxygen-free inert gas is lethal, but released into the open air, it quickly disperses, and is harmless to others.
 It is neither flammable nor explosive.
 Humphry's book describes close contact with the gas achieved by enclosing the head in a strong, clear plastic bag, secured around the neck, with the inert gas fed into the bag by plastic tubing.

 Suicides using this method are documented in the forensic literature.
 In the study Asphyxial suicide with helium and a plastic bag (Ogden et al.), the authors describe a typical case history, in which an elderly cancer sufferer used a plastic bag which was secured over her head, a helium tank, and a plastic hose attached to the tank valve and plastic bag.
 The authors noted that a suicide bag filled with helium will cause almost immediate unconsciousness, followed within minutes by death.
 Time to loss of consciousness in a bag filled with nitrogen is 15 seconds, according to professors Copeland, Pappas and Parr, who campaigned for a more humane execution method in the US state of Oklahoma.

 Sarco device

 In 2017, Nitschke invented the 3D-printed suicide capsule, which he named "the Sarco".
 The Sarco would contain a touchpad and nitrogen, and once an activation code is entered, "the person is again asked if they wish to die".
 An affirmative answer causes nitrogen to flow into the capsule, displacing oxygen, and death follows shortly thereafter.
 The Sarco machine cannot be printed on small 3D printers.
 The Sarco offers a "euphoric death".

-Nitschke plans to release the open source plans for the Sarco by 2019.
+Nitschke planned to release the open source plans for the Sarco by 2019.